Identity replacement technology: Criminal uses

+A variety of technologies attempt to fool facial recognition software by the use of anti-facial recognition masks.
 3D masks that replace body features, usually faces, can be made from materials such as plastic, cotton, leather, etc. These identity masks can range from realistic imitations of a person to unrealistic characters that hide the identity of an individual.
 Criminals and hackers tend to use a spectrum of masks depending on their intended objectives of the crime and other environmental factors.
 Usually, if a crime involves more planning and execution, criminals and hackers put more effort into creating their 3d masks.

 There are many intended purposes for feature replacements.
 Cyber criminals or real-life criminals use masks or 3D generated images of a mask to hide from security systems or pass through security checks.
 They usually do this finding the identity of a victim who has access to certain security systems.
 Then, criminals wear masks in public to conduct fraud and passes through security systems as the victim of the identity theft.
 This usage of masks and 3D printed items to cover certain body features while conducting crime is illegal under laws like anti-mask laws.